ota-meshi/eslint-plugin-lodash-template/README.md

 ### Attention

-Within the template file warnings of the following rules are processed with this plugin.
+This plugin special handling for the following rule warnings in the template.

 | Rule ID | Process Description |
 |:--------|:------------|